Republic, 12 Chapters, 1949. Starring Keith Richards, Robert Bice, Noel Neill, Roy Barcroft, Patricia Knox, Lane Bradford.

 Richards and Bice lack the geniality of Moore and Darrell, however, being very grave in manner throughout; Richards in particular rarely manages more than a wry smile, even in lighter moments.
 Fortunately, their extreme seriousness is balanced out by the presence of the charming and cheerful Noel Neill as the leading lady; she uses her sweet smile and her endearingly perky manner to very good advantage throughout, while also conveying suitable grief or appropriately feisty indignation when the situation calls for it (as in her interchange with the squealer Ed Thorne).
 Patricia Knox, who played several tough showgirl types and a few leading ladies in 1940s B-films, makes a very creditable brains heavy; she convincingly adopts a rather matronly friendliness when her Belle Calhoun character is chatting with the good guys (and pumping them for information)–but is just as believable when sneeringly plotting with her cohort Ace Marlin and harshly ordering him to perpetrate various acts of destruction.

-Edmund Cobb is the ineffectual and somewhat cowardly town Sheriff (he procrastinates in amusingly awkward fashion when Noel Neill appeals to him save Robert Bice from a lynching), while Gene Roth is a laid-back but competent marshal (who proves dangerously competent, from the James brothers’ point of view).
+Edmund Cobb is the ineffectual and somewhat cowardly town Sheriff (he procrastinates in amusingly awkward fashion when Noel Neill appeals to him save Robert Bice from a lynching), while Gene Roth is a laid-back marshal who nevertheless proves himself competent–dangerously so, from the James brothers’ point of view.
 John Hamilton, Noel Neill’s future boss on the Superman show, appears here (very briefly) as her father.
 John Crawford is a friendly government official, Bob Wilke a loud-mouthed lynch-mob member, and Nolan Leary a likable old miner who’s threatened by the heavies.
 Hank Patterson has a nice bit as a gabby geezer in Chapter Four, Hank Bell puts in an appearance as a phony corpse, and an unfamiliar actor named Ted Hubert achieves a good combination of sanctimoniousness and cowardice as Ed Thorne–the former James Gang member who tries to inform on Frank and Jesse.